nus-cs2113-AY2223S2/tp/docs/team/arsdorintbp2003.md

 - **Other Features** (some small add-on to fulfill the account's requirement)
   - `add` and `delete` command: After an expense is added or deleted via those commands, respectively, the json file will auto-save that expense to avoid the program to be closed unexpectedly.
-  - CommandRes() and Command() functions, which are the based functions for all other commands to be called in when detect the user's input.

 #### Account Feature
 - **Feature:** `signup` command